B’reshit bara Elokim et hashamaim v’et haaretz…

-4.1.
-Adam as the First Observer
+Adam and Eve as the First Observers

 Perhaps this is why the Bible states:

-“And G‑d blessed the seventh day, and sanctified it; because on it He had rested from all his work which G‑d created to make” (Genesis 2:3)
+And God blessed the seventh day, and sanctified it; because on it He had rested from all his work which God created to make” (Genesis 2:3)

 This approach allows us to rationally resolve the apparent contradiction between the scientific and the biblical ages of the universe.

 Resolution of the Dispute regarding Sabbatical Cycles

-As we noted before, the dispute related to the age of the universe existed not only between science and religion but also between two main schools of Jewish esoteric philosophy – kabbalah.
-According to the ancient school of Rabbi Nehunya ben HaKanah, as explained by Rabbi Isaac ofAkko, the universe existed for over fifteen billion years before creation of Adam.
-While the lurianic school of kabbalah maintained that this took place in the spiritual rather than physical world.
+As we noted before, the dispute related to the age of the universe existed not only between science and religion but also between two main schools of Jewish esoteric philosophy – Kabbalah.
+According to the ancient school of Rabbi Nehunya ben HaKanah, as explained by Rabbi Isaac of Akko, the universe existed for over fifteen billion years before the creation of Adam, while the Lurianic school of Kabbalah maintained that this took place in the spiritual rather than physical world.

 Perhaps, this is hinted in the very first verse of the Torah:

-Breshis bara Elokim es hashamaim v’es haaretz…
+Bereshit bara Elokim et hashamaim v’et haaretz…

-Schroeder, Gerald.
+- Schroeder, Gerald.
 The Science of God, (New York: The Free Press, 1997), ch.
 3, p.41

-Babylonian Talmud, Sanhedrin 97a
+- Babylonian Talmud, Sanhedrin 97a

-Rabbi Nehunya ben HaKanah, Sefer HaTemunah. p.314
+- Rabbi Nehunya ben HaKanah, Sefer HaTemunah. p.314

-Babylonian Talmud, Hagigah 13b
+- Babylonian Talmud, Hagigah 13b

-Ha Levi, Yehuda.
+- Ha Levi, Yehuda.
 Kuzari, 1:167

-De Broglie, L. Annales de Physique.
+- De Broglie, L. Annales de Physique.
 (1925)

-Schrödinger, E. Annalen der Physik.
+- Schrödinger, E. Annalen der Physik.
 79, 361.
 (1926)

-This discussion follows J. Baggott.
+- This discussion follows J. Baggott.
 The Meaning of Quantum Theory (Oxford: Oxford University Press, 1992), 5.3, p.
 185-194

 - Von Neumann, John.
 Mathematical Foundations of Quantum Mechanics (Princeton, NJ: Princeton University Press, 1955)